lmika/oaipmh/README.md

 **Example**: search for metadata records with an 'environmentDescription' element in all sets from the *eg* provider:

     $ oaipmh eg search -s "" 'xp("//environmentDescription")'

+### compare

+Compares the records from two providers.
+The first provider is the provider that appears before the 'compare' command.

+    compare <otherProvider>

+Supported flags are:

+- `-A`, `-B`, `-c`, `-f`, `-s`: same as the flags of `list`.
+These are used to select the records to compare.
+- `-F`: Read the identifiers to harvest from a file, instead of querying the OAI-PMH provider.
+The file should be a text file with one identifier per line.
+- `-C`: Compare the content of the metadata that appears in both providers.
+This will increase the comparison time significantly.

+The URN of differing records will be written as lines to stdout in the form `result urn`, where result is one of:

+- `-`: URN exists in the first provider but is missing in the second provider.
+- `+`: URN exists in the second provider but is missing from the first provider.
+- `D`: URN exists in both providers but the contents differ (only applicable if `-C` is enabled)
+- `E`: Fetching information about the URN has caused an error.

 ### serve